9.5 Applying LIFO and Averaging to Determine Reported Inventory Balances

 - Monitor inventory on an ongoing basis through a perpetual LIFO system.

-- Understand the reason that periodic LIFO and perpetual LIFO usually arrive at different figures.
+- Understand the reason that periodic LIFO and perpetual LIFO may arrive at different figures.

-- Use a weighted average system to determine the cost of ending inventory and cost of goods sold.
+- Use a weighted average system to report ending inventory and cost of goods sold.

-- Calculate reported inventory balances by applying a moving average inventory system.
+- Calculate inventory balances by applying a moving average inventory system.

 Figure 9.8 Periodic LIFO—Bathtub Model WET-5

 *If the number of units bought equals the number of units sold—as seen in this example—the quantity of inventory remains unchanged.
 In a periodic LIFO system, beginning inventory ($440) is then the same as ending inventory ($440) so that cost of goods sold ($1,048) equals the amount spent during the period to purchase inventory ($1,048).
 Therefore, during the year, company officials can keep track of gross profit by subtracting purchases from revenues.

 Mayberry Home Improvement Store reports gross profit using periodic LIFO of $902 (revenue of $1,950 less cost of goods sold of $1,048).

 Note here that the anticipated characteristics of LIFO are present.
 Ending inventory of $440 is lower than that reported by FIFO ($558).
 Cost of goods sold ($1,048) is higher than under FIFO ($930) so that the reported gross profit (and, hence, net income) is lower by $118 ($1,020 for FIFO versus $902 for LIFO).